The asymmetry of life, it finds us everywhere doesn’t it?

 - Your baby may put up quite a fight when you attempt to feed them on the breast that is producing less milk.

-Rectifying this cause may be as simple as switching up your breastfeeding position.
+Rectifying this cause may be as simple as switching up breastfeeding positions.
 Such as, laying down on your side to nurse (my personal favorite).

 Try a nursing pillow that will give you more support.
 I used the Boppy at first, but I didn’t actually find it to be as ergonomically accommodating as I would have hoped.